An extension of Deligne-Henniart's twisting formula and its applications: Preliminaries and Notation

 From the Theorem of Hasse-Arf (cf. \cite{JPS}, p.
 76), if $\rm{dim}(\rho)=1$, i.e., $\rho$ is a character of $G/[G,G]$, we can say that $j(\rho)$ must be an integer, then $\rm{sw}_F(\rho)=j(\rho), a_F(\rho)=j(\rho)+1$.
 Moreover, by class field theory, $\rho$ corresponds to a linear character $\chi_F$, hence for linear character $\chi_F$, we can write

-because under class field theory (under Artin isomorphism) the upper numbering in the filtration of $\rm{Gal}(F_{ab}/F)$ is compatible with the filtration (descending chain) of the group of units $U_F$.
+because in class field theory (under Artin isomorphism), the upper numbering in the filtration of $\rm{Gal}(F_{ab}/F)$ is compatible with the filtration (descending chain) of the group of units $U_F$.

-Similarly, one can define jump for any {\bf virtual} representation of $G_F$.
+Similarly, jump can be defined for any {\bf virtual} representations of $G_F$.
 Let $\rho$ be a virtual representation of $G_F$.
-We denote $j(\rho)$ (resp. $\beta(\rho)$) the lower (resp. upper) bound of $j(\rho_i)$, when $\rho_i$ runs over all the components of $\rho.$ That is, if
+We denote $j(\rho)$ (resp. $\beta(\rho)$) as the lower (resp. upper) bound of $j(\rho_i)$, when $\rho_i$ runs over all components of $\rho.$ That is, if

 then

 Further, $j(\rho)\ge \alpha$ means that the components of $\rho$ do not have any non-null vector fixed by $G_F^\alpha$: $\rho^{G_F^\alpha}=0$.
 And $\beta(\rho)<\beta$ (we then have $\beta>0$) means that $\rho$ comes by inflation from a virtual representation of $G_F/{G_F^\beta}$.